Communication in Relationships

 The fact is that any of the three can work but only if the belief systems of both individuals can allow for compromise on the other two.
 Jim and I have had compatibility in four out of the five faces all of the time, and five out of the five most of the time because we learned where we could compromise and where we would not.
 Thankfully we each had a similar childhood and young adult background so the areas of compromise are in sync with each other – However, it has not always been easy to compromise on some issues.
 It took time for us to work through them.
 I have discovered other long-term relationships have had similar issues where compromise became necessary.

 You can read detailed questions for the 5 Faces of Relationships when my book is published, or if you engage with me to learn more.
-I will include a summary here:
+I will include a summary below:

-- Spiritual – The next face is a your philosophy about life, death, spirit and connection with things outside of the physical realm.
+– The next face is your philosophy about life, death, spirit and connection with things outside of the physical realm.
 The spiritual face may include religious views but even agnostic or atheistic views are also included.
 It also includes belief systems.

 The important thing to remember is that each of us has our own unique perspectives, and regardless of how anyone feels about your perspective you have the right to be respected.
 As long as what you believe and how you behave does not harm anyone or anything you have the right to pursue it.
 Making our relationships stronger requires effective, open communication without judgment.
 If you have questions please let me know.
 I wish everyone the best relationship possible with their partner/spouse and with everyone else in their lives.

-5 Faces of Relationships will be published later this year – if you wish to know when it is published please send me your name and email using the form below.
+My book on the 5 Faces of Relationships will be published soon – if you wish to know when it is published please send me your name and email using the form below.
 If you wish to engage with me to help you understand your own relationship send me a message by clicking here.